mynguy/movieGradle/README.md

 Right-click within the MovieApplication class and select "Run 'MovieApplication.main()'."
 This will launch the GUI application.
 The GUI window will appear, providing input fields for entering movie details (name, release year, and genre).
 Use the "Add Movie" button to add a movie to the movie set.
-Use the "Save Movies" button to save the movie set to a CSV file and serialize it to binary and XML formats.
+Use the "Save Movies" button to save the movie set in CSV, binary, and XML formats.
 For more information and instructions about the application, click the "Help" button to display a dialog box.

 # Serialization and Deserialization of Movie Sets